anthonymashford/anthonymashford.github.io/_posts/2026-05-19-anf-cache-volumes-ga.md

 For workloads that have been sitting awkwardly between on-prem ONTAP and Azure compute, hoping nobody notices the latency, this is the bridge that's been missing.
 GA means SLA-backed, production-supported, and ready for the workloads you've quietly been holding back from the cloud.

+For more information on the Azure NetApp Files service, check out the [What's new in Azure NetApp Files](https://learn.microsoft.com/en-us/azure/azure-netapp-files/whats-new){:target="_blank"} page.

 ---

 *If you're planning a cache volume deployment and want to talk through the design — origin sizing, write mode selection, peering topology, or anything network-adjacent — drop me a message.*